 This battle is also significant in that it was a defensive action, an action to recover stolen cattle and goods and an action to deter further raids upon Angus.
 Even though the Lowlanders lost, their persistence and bravery is attributed to the fact this it put an end to large scale raids from the Highlands upon Angus for many years.
 It was one good record of the Clans and families of Angus working together, as apposed to against each other.
 I should note here that I have been unable to find any record of the Youngs feuding with any other Clans or families in Angus even though the Youngs once held considerable sway in the shire.
 They, for example, once held the following estates in Angus: Carmyle 1325, Cossins (also called Ardin or Ardequere) and Thorn(ton) 1325, Ochterlony (now called Lownie Muir) 1392, Easter Seaton 1580-1670, Aulbar 1670-1770, Leuchland 1745, Kelly 1860-1883, and Ascreavie 1787-1940s.

-One of the most famous knights in Scottish history was Sir David Lindsay of Glenesk, 1st Earl of Crawford (1360-1407).
+One of the most famous knights in Scottish history was Sir David Lindsay of Glenesk (1360-1407).
+Sir David became the 1st Earl of Crawford in 1398.
 The action was the only (that I am aware of) record of this gallant conduct and bravery in battle (not jousting as in his London story).

 [Editor’s note: The Challenge on London Bridge in 1390 was neither a tournament nor a joust.
 Sir David accepted the challenge for a “dual to the death”.
 Fortunately, Sir David won and spared Wells’ life.]